man and woman kissing

 2. Meeting the parents

 Most couples introduce their partner to their family long before marriage is discussed.
 I found this one of the most nerve-wracking aspects of our relationship.
 It always seems so formal.
-I met my now-husband’s parents when I was 18, during a college project, but meeting over lunch, going for a walk, or anywhere else you feel comfortable will make you feel calmer about the situation.
+I met my now-husband’s parents when I was 18, during a college project.
+However, meeting over lunch, going for a walk, or anywhere else you feel comfortable will help you feel more at ease about the situation.

-You may decide not to introduce parents into your relationship until you see it as a long-term thing; this is okay.
-The truth is, meeting with the parents of a bride-to-be or groom-to-be can sometimes be unsettling, given there may be equality between both families.
+You may decide not to introduce your parents to your relationship until you see it as a long-term commitment; this is okay.
+The truth is, meeting with the parents of a bride-to-be or groom-to-be can sometimes be unsettling, given the potential for equality between both families.
 However, this shouldn’t stop you from meeting them, even if you aren’t planning on getting married for years to come.

 Not every parent and spouse meeting plays out like those we watch in Ben Stiller movies.
 So, be optimistic.
 Prepare well, be confident, offer a small gift, centre the conversation on them, and avoid any form of distractions.